code-423n4/2023-02-ethos/README.md

 # Overview

+We will deploy a live version of Ethos Reserve on Optimism Mainnet that uses a real asset management vault

 An overview of the codebase can be found [here](https://app.gitbook.com/o/-MaHAMvqjUJYiOUPjcHt/s/VZOmHMDAAsleBLlHxrqx/).
 A relatively simple explanation of the system can be found [here](https://medium.com/byte-masons/introducing-ethos-reserve-5f08fa6af52a).
 You can find definitions for all the terms used in the system [here](https://app.gitbook.com/o/-MaHAMvqjUJYiOUPjcHt/s/VZOmHMDAAsleBLlHxrqx/~/changes/1/glossary).
 A table describing liquidations under different contexts can be found [here](https://app.gitbook.com/o/-MaHAMvqjUJYiOUPjcHt/s/VZOmHMDAAsleBLlHxrqx/liquidation-logic).

 Please familiarize yourself with the following acronyms...

 `Individual collateralization ratio (ICR):` a Trove's ICR is the ratio of the dollar value of its entire collateral at the current ETH:USD price, to its entire debt.
 `Nominal collateralization ratio (nominal ICR, NICR):` a Trove's nominal ICR is its entire collateral (in ETH) multiplied by 100e18 and divided by its entire debt.
 `Total collateralization ratio (TCR):` the ratio of the dollar value of the entire system collateral at the current ETH:USD price, to the entire system debt.